 We’ve gone through the features of SamCart Courses in detail.
-Now, let’s analyze what makes it stand out vs the competition.
+Now, let’s analyze what makes it stand out from the competition.

 Flexible Lesson Builder

 SamCart’s lesson editor is pretty flexible.
-It allows you to embed videos and add text, images, tables, downloadable files, and links.
+It allows you to add videos, text, images, tables, downloadable files, and links.
 The lesson builder also offers many formatting options.